 - You can potentially get rid of a shit ton of hashwise dupes you didn't even suspect, and you can be damn sure they're actual dupes.
 Very useful for imagesets!

-- You don't have to archive anything, so there won't be any encoding conflicts.
+don't have to archive anything, so there won't be any encoding conflicts.
 Non-ASCII filenames, should they exist, will be parsed properly by the PHP engine.

 QUOTE